tompittson/katacoda-scenarios/kubernetes-interaction/step2.md

-In the last step you executed a command using kubectl, in this step we are going to explore it some more.
+In the last step you executed a command using kubectl, in this step you are going to explore it some more.

 kubectl (pronounced kube-control, or kube-cuttle, or kube-C-T-L) is a command line tool that lets you control Kubernetes clusters.
 For configuration, kubectl looks for a file named config in the $HOME/.kube directory.